radiac/tinywfl/README.md

-TinyWFL is a minimal web font loader which uses a similar approach to Google's and Typekit's [webfontloader](https://github.com/typekit/webfontloader/) to help you avoid the FOUT (flash of unstyled text), except it does a lot less so it can stay tiny.
+TinyWFL is a minimal web font loader which uses a similar approach to Google's and Typekit's [webfontloader](https://github.com/typekit/webfontloader/) to help you avoid the FOUT (flash of unstyled text), except it does a lot less so it can stay tiny - it is 95% smaller, at just 852 bytes.

 TinyWFL will set CSS styles on your ``<html>`` tag when your fonts have loaded, and call an optional callback function if you want to know about it in JavaScript.
 It it self-contained and has no dependencies.

-TinyWFL will not generate CSS to load your fonts for you, it doesn't fire custom events, it won't make any attempt to help you load your fonts in an iframe, and may not work as well for certain edge cases.
-It doesn't try to do all things for all people like webfontloader - but that's ok, because TinyWFL is 95% smaller, at just 852 bytes.

 Version 1.0.0